Travel hacking can allow you to go sightseeing and still stay within your travel budget.

 If you want to see the world on a budget, travel hacking can bring you the best of both worlds.
 You can get to experience the joys of travel and see the major attractions without attracting credit-card debt.
 Traveling on a budget is not just about getting great deals on airfare and lodging.
 Sightseeing can really “pound” away at your wallet if you don’t keep your “sights” on saving money.

-Here are 14 of our favorite ways to go sightseeing and still stay within your budget:
+Here are 14 of our favorite ways to go sightseeing and see the major attractions while staying within your budget:

 1. Check out free or reduced-fare admission days at museums.

 Some museums offer free admission or reduced rates on certain days or times of the week that typically have slower traffic.
 Before planning a visit to a museum, check the website for these deals or call the museum.
 By way of example, here is a list of more than 60 museums in New York City that offer free, pay as you wish, or reduced rates.
 (If a museum offers a “suggested entrance fee”—also called “pay as you wish”—you can choose to pay the full amount, a percentage, or nothing at all, depending upon your ability to pay and other factors that are relevant to you.)